MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     A few important notes on the code above:

-    - We import Gigya module here from the original third-party Gigya SDK and now can access any member of the framework.
+    - Import Gigya module here from the original third-party Gigya SDK and now can access any member of the framework.
-    - We mark SwiftFrameworkProxy class with `@objc` attribute specifying the name, otherwise a unique unreadable name will be generated, such as `_TtC19SwiftFrameworkProxy19SwiftFrameworkProxy`.
-As long as we need to know the actual name of a class, we want it to be clearly defined.
+    - Mark SwiftFrameworkProxy class with `@objc` attribute specifying the name, otherwise a unique unreadable name will be generated, such as `_TtC19SwiftFrameworkProxy19SwiftFrameworkProxy`.
+The type name should be clearly defined because it will be used later by its name.
-    - We inherit our new class from `NSObject`, otherwise it won't be generated in the Objective-C header file.
+    - Inherit the proxy class from `NSObject`, otherwise it won't be generated in the Objective-C header file.
-    - We mark all the members to be exposed as `public`.
+    - Mark all the members to be exposed as `public`.

 1. Change the scheme build configuration from **Debug** to **Release**.
 In order to do that, open the **Xcode > Target > Edit Scheme** dialog and then set the Build Configuration option to Release: